tuankhoin/server-system-learning/README.md

 Add the specified keyword into your inventory file, after the server name/ip address (default is `/etc/ansible/hosts`), using a text editor.
 See [this keyword list and how to add them](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters)

-Example in host file:
+Example in host (`.ini` format) file:

 ```
+#When connecting to servername.com:

-#Use the host file from the username taymonkhanh when connecting to servername.com
+#Use the host file from the username taymonkhanh
 servername.com ansible_user=taymonkhanh

-#Connect to port 69 instead of the default (22) when connecting to server floorgreen.us
+#Connect to port 69 instead of the default (22)
-floorgreen.us ansible_port=69
+servername.com ansible_port=69
 ```

 ### <a name="lint"></a>.yaml syntax error handling

-Install yamllint, and use this to check if your file is legal YAML.
+Install yamllint, and use this to check if your file is legal `.yaml`.
 It will appear error locations for you as well.

 Note: Some errors may occur because of the accidential use of underscores and dashes.
 A `_` may be mistakenly become `-` and vice versa.